 Ford is a commonly used RV chassis, so you may see more choices in Ford-based models.
 But if you have a preference for Chrysler or GM, I don’t know of any hard facts to dissuade you, so shop for those.

 The upstart RV chassis is the diesel Mercedes Sprinter, the second generation of which made its debut in early 2007.
 Its tall, narrow profile is a common sight in commercial cargo operations these days, and the Sprinter is rapidly gaining ground in the RV industry as well.
-(We probably would have bought a Sprinter-based RV, except that there were virtually no used ones available when we purchased three years ago.)
+(We probably would have bought a Sprinter-based RV, except that there were virtually no used ones available when we purchased years ago.)

 The Sprinter’s most compelling feature?
 A 6-cylinder diesel engine with amazing fuel mileage: generally in the low 20 miles per gallon for a loaded rig.
 That’s three or four times what a conventional RV gets.
 And it’s about 7 or more miles to the gallon than our relatively fuel efficient E350-based rig.

 If you begin shopping for a compact RV, you’ll soon run into two prominent manufacturers, both Canadian: Roadtrek and Pleasure-Way.
 These companies occupy the top two spots in the Class B retail market share according to Statistical Surveys Inc. They both make fine products.

 We own a Pleasure-Way and love it.
 (Though we’re still a bit inhibited about that name — maybe something doesn’t quite translate from the Canadian?)
 At the time we bought, Pleasure-Way offered the only widely available small RV with a completely private bathroom, a big plus.

 Now that the world is focused on the cost and availability of energy, and compact RVs are here to stay, the other mainstream manufacturers are jumping on the wagon and offering their own Class B and related models.
-Winnebago has its Era and View line for example, which may be a bit larger than the typical offerings from the Canadians.
+Winnebago has its Era and View lines, among others, for example, which may be a bit larger than the typical offerings from the Canadians.